Supporting female founder initiatives across the UK & Ireland

 “At that time Motorola had been roughly 90% of our business,” explains Mark.
 “Through sheer perseverance, hard work and good technical capabilities, we managed to break into the defence market.”

 With work in a brand new market gaining traction, Walker Precision Engineering started talking to BGF in 2012.
-They spent the best part of six years getting to know each other before BGF invested in early 2018 – backing the company with £4 million.
+We spent the best part of six years getting to know each other, before BGF invested in early 2018 – backing the company with £4 million.
 “Building up trust over those initial years was very important,” says Mark.

 “BGF’s support enabled us to invest in specialist machinery, increasing our capacity across our production sites in Glasgow, Basildon and Poland.
 They also helped to drive the organisational structure with a more formal monthly board meeting.”